Veselin Minev: Vereya

 On 13 January 2018 Minev joined Vereya Stara Zagora on a six-month contract.

 Tsarsko Selo

-On 11 June 2018, Minev signed a 1-year contract with Second League club Tsarsko Selo.
+On 11 June 2018, Minev signed a one-year contract with Second League club Tsarsko Selo.

 International career

 On 28 August 2009, Minev received his first international call-up for the World Qualifier match against Montenegro.
 He remained an unused substitute for the game.

 On 10 October 2009, he made his debut for the national side in the 1:4 away loss to Cyprus, playing the full 90 minutes of the game.
 Minev was a starter for Bulgaria during the first two 2014 World Cup qualifiers, but in October 2012 he received a two-match ban for his involvement in a number of incidents during the ill-tempered match against Armenia.

 Later and coaching career

-In January 2021, Minew returned to Hebar Pazardzhik as a youth coach.
+In January 2021, Minev returned to Hebar Pazardzhik as a youth coach.
 He left the position in April 2021 to join his former teammate, Zhivko Milanov, as assistant manager at Levski Sofia.
-After Milanov was released in September 2021, Minew also left his position.
+After Milanov was released in September 2021, Minev also left his position.
 A week later, Minev came out of retirement to play for Vihren Sandanski.
 He played for the club for the rest of the season.

 At the end of May 2022, Minew was appointed assistant manager of FC Arda Kardzhali.